-Coming on the heels of the Roaring Twenties, the Great Depression brought on an entirely new – and markedly worse – decade, heralding an end to the excesses of the flapper era and bringing about global hardship and despair.
-Unsurprisingly, Sex in the Great Depression was not immune to these sweeping lifestyle, social, and economic changes.
+Coming on the heels of the Roaring Twenties, the Great Depression brought on an entirely new — and economically worse — decade, heralding an end to the excesses of the flapper era and bringing about global hardship.
+Sex in the Great Depression was not immune to these sweeping lifestyle, social, and economic changes.
 With mass unemployment and a daily struggle to survive for many, everyday life during the Great Depression included fast and increasingly complex changes to the roles of men and women in society.
-Marriage declined, and families shrank – what with the difficulty of feeding mouths – but men and women found ways to express sexuality and expend their energy.
+Marriage declined, and families shrank — what with the difficulty of feeding mouths — but men and women found ways to express sexuality and expend their energy.

-At the same time, liberal attitudes towards the issue that had grown during the '20s regressed during the '30s at the expense of anyone outside of the traditional norms.
-"Bedroom relations" in 1930s America both adapted and grasped onto tradition as people fought to control their surroundings in a time when control felt pretty impossible.
+At the same time, liberal attitudes toward the issue that had grown during the '20s regressed during the '30s at the expense of anyone outside of the traditional norms.
+"Bedroom relations" in 1930s America both adapted and grasped onto tradition as people fought to control their surroundings in a time when control felt out of reach.

 Lesbians Had Their Own Subculture With Its Own Lingo – For Those Brave Enough To Take Part

-To be a lesbian during the Great Depression was risky and often lonely.
-Women who expressed too much of an interest in sports – or not enough interest in men – were suspect.
-Women who openly "chose" to be lesbians were perceived to be threats to men, especially at a time when masculinity was in jeopardy; it had taken a serious hit when men became unable to provide for their families.
+To be an out lesbian during the Great Depression was risky and often lonely.
+Women who expressed too much of an interest in sports — or not enough interest in men — were suspect.
+Women who openly "chose" to be lesbians were perceived to be threats to men, especially at a time when masculinity was in jeopardy: the concept of masculinity took a serious hit when men became unable to provide for their families.
 As a result, many lesbians married men for safety, security, and to avoid social stigma.
-There were, however, expressions a lesbian couple could use to indicate they were living a gay lifestyle, under cover of course.
+There were, however, secret expressions a lesbian couple could use to indicate they were living an undercover gay lifestyle.
 To be "in the life" was to self identify as a lesbian.

 Some lesbians were transients and, ultimately, were able to experience more freedoms than their domestically rooted counterparts.
 Same-gender couples could rely on claims of traveling together for safety and companionship without having to justify their relationships.
-Finding a female to be in a relationship with was difficult, too, which is why a lot of women opted for same-gender relationships.
+Finding a female to be in a relationship with was difficult, too.
 Women met each other at universities or in prisons, but living openly as a couple was difficult and isolating.
 In her book about lesbianism in the 20th century, Lillian Faderman recounts a story of a couple in Texas who had no idea other lesbians even existed for over 20 years.

 Nudism Spread Throughout The US

 With changes in attitudes about sexuality and morality, nudism found increased popularity in the US during the early 1930s.
-Already quite popular in Europe, nudism thrived during the first decades of the 20th century as the "naturalism" movement.
+Already popular in Europe, nudism thrived during the first decades of the 20th century as the "naturalism" movement.
 Relaxed ideas about showing skin during the Great Depression benefited nudists who had unsuccessfully attempted to practice during the 1920s, during which time the movement still faced opposition.
-Despite efforts to ban nudism in major cities like New York and Chicago, there were also proposals to open nude beaches in the latter half of 1932.
+Despite efforts to ban nudism in major cities like New York and Chicago, some people expressed support for the creation of nudist spaces.

 Birth Control Was A Necessity – And States Passed Legislation Saying So

-During the Depression, unemployment and lack of income made family life a struggle, and having a lot of kids wasn't ideal.
+During the Depression, unemployment and lack of income made family life a struggle, and having many kids wasn't ideal.
 Couples actively tried to avoid pregnancies and children, and methods of birth control became essential.
 The struggle over birth control during the first two decades of the 20th century brought the Comstock Act of 1873 to the forefront of political and social discussions.
 The act was used to condemn birth control advocates, but, during the Depression, many states passed legislation allowing for women to have access to contraception.
-By 1935, the US began importing contraceptive devices from Europe and, shortly afterwards, companies in the US started manufacturing their own.

 Women Found Safety And Decent Money In "Ringer" Houses